openwebdocs/owd-website/pages/content/reports/2024/index.md

 [Git Pulse rankings](https://git-pulse.github.io/snapshots/) help put our work in perspective in the overall open-source ecosystem.
 In 2024, the mdn/content repository is again in the top 10 of all of the repositories hosted on GitHub!

-The [web-platform-dx/web-features](https://github.com/web-platform-dx/web-features) repository is a new in the list of projects that Open Web Docs supports.
-It is used by MDN Web Docs and caniuse.com as well as the Baseline project, among other things.
-It uses browser-compat-data and we believe it is an important project to help web developers discover the capabilities of the web platform.
+We believe the [web-platform-dx/web-features](https://github.com/web-platform-dx/web-features) repository is an important project to help web developers discover the capabilities of the web platform.
+This repository is new in the list of projects that Open Web Docs supports.
+It uses browser-compat-data and is used by MDN Web Docs and caniuse.com, as well as the Baseline project, among other things.
 You can explore its data on the [Web platform features explorer](https://web-platform-dx.github.io/web-features-explorer/) site and watch [Building the web developer's catalog of web platform features](https://www.w3.org/2023/09/TPAC/demos/web-features.html) by Daniel D. Beck to learn more about it.

 ### Pull requests authored

-Since our launch in 2021, Open Web Docs has been the primary contributor to the mdn/content and the mdn/browser-compat-data repositories.
+Since our launch in 2021, Open Web Docs has been the primary organizational contributor to the mdn/content and the mdn/browser-compat-data repositories.
 In 2024, we also joined and substantially helped with W3C WebDX Community Group's web-features project.
 Here's the summary of merged PRs authored (excluding bots):

 | Project                 | Total authored PRs | OWD authored PRs |
 | ----------------------- | ------------------ | ---------------- |